-You can always just type in the Google search bar and look for the suggestions related to it.
-These keywords can be really helpful to optimize your content.
+You can always type in the Google search bar and look for suggestions related to it.
+These keywords can be really helpful in optimizing your content.

-So to find them, you can use various SEO or keyword based tools such as Ubersugest or AnswerThePublic.com to generate question-based queries out of your primary keyword.
+So to find them, you can use various SEO or keyword based tools such as Ubersugest or AnswerThePublic.com to generate question-based queries from your primary keyword.

 When you find all your relevant voice search keywords, you need to optimize your content utilizing those voice search keywords.

 Optimizing your content using voice search keywords is an integral aspect of optimizing the content for voice search for higher ranking.

 Here are the different ways to optimize it using the keywords :

 Select Your Topic According To Your Voice Search Keyword